 Designated asthma leads ensure procedures are followed and a 'whole school' approach to training is delivered.

-This policy will be reviewed annually by:
+This policy will be reviewed bi-annually by:

-Senior Management Team, Chair of Governors and The designated Asthma Leads
+The Senior Management Team and The designated Asthma Leads

 We commit to auditing our procedures yearly and publishing our annually reviewed Asthma Policy on our school website.